yakiro-nvg/yapd/README.md

 # WARNING, used as reference only!!!

 This source isn't intended to be used in a product.
-Yes, the license is `MIT`, you are free to use it in whatever way you want.
+Yes, the license is `GLWTPL`, you are free to use it in whatever way you want.
 However, this is just a result form my two-week hackathon, to searching for a realtime pedestrian detector that can be run on embedded hardware.
 Please, don't expect more from that.
 Besides,  I'm too